valleyjo/valleyjo.github.io/_posts/2014-5-8-microsoft_intern_corporate_housing_pictures.md

 date:         2014-5-8 22:10:00
 ---

-I know when I was trying to decide if corporate housing was the right option for me, pictures of the place I might be living would have been helpful.
-To this effect, I've provided some.
-I imagine all corporate housing options are not **identical** but they are probably pretty similar.
+When I was trying to decide if corporate housing was the right option for me, pictures would have been helpful.
+To this effect, I've provided some!
+I imagine all corporate housing options are not **identical** but they are pretty similar.

 This particular configuration is a double in Redmond.
 It's about 3 miles from Microsoft HQ.
-Getting to work in heavy traffic takes about 10 minutes and 5 with minimal traffic.
+Getting to work in heavy traffic takes 10 minutes and 5 with minimal traffic.
 Redmond is a great location if you hate long commutes like me!

-Not Pictured:
-Each room has it's own bathroom with shower/bathtub.
+Each room has it's own bathroom with a shower/bathtub.
 There are several large closets: one in each bedroom, two inside the front door, a linen closet, and one outside attached to the porch.
-The apartment also has it's own dedicated washer and dryer.
+The apartment has it's own dedicated washer and dryer.
 The porch can also fit two chairs comfortably.

 Living area view 1:
 ![Microsoft intern corporate housing living area view 1](/images/microsoft_intern_corporate_housing/living_area_1.jpg)